 Instrumentation and radiation protection for nuclear energy

-• Reduce production cost
+• Reduce production costs,

-• Increase yields
+• Increase yields,

-• Extend the service life of installations
+• Extend the lifespan of installations,

-Nuclear power generation
+Nuclear power plants

 Nuclear power plants: boiling water reactor (BWR)

-Instrumentation for boiling water reactor (BWR)
+Instrumentation for boiling water nuclear reactors

-In these reactors, the water used as a moderator is kept at high pressure to prevent it from boiling.
+In these reactors, the water used as a moderator is maintained at high pressure to prevent it from boiling.
 The heated water in the reactor core is used to exchange heat with a secondary circuit, where steam is produced to drive the turbine.
 The EPR is a modern evolution of the PWR, with improvements in safety and efficiency.

 Instrumentation for pressurized water reactors

-Water-Water Energetic Reactor (WWER)
+Water-Water Energetic Reactor (VVER)

-Instrumentation for WWER reactors
+Instrumentation for VVER reactors

 These are the Russian version of pressurized water reactors.
 They operate on the same principle as PWRs, but with differences in design and architecture.